 Enter backup withholding.
 For example, if a recipient does not furnish its TIN to you in the manner required, you must backup withhold at a 28% rate on certain dividend payments reported on this form.
-Use Form W-9, Request for Taxpayer

-Identification Number and Certification, to request the TIN of the recipient.
+Use Form W-9, Request for Taxpayer Identification Number and Certification, to request the TIN of the recipient.
 For foreign recipients, use the applicable Form W-8.
-See part J in the 2006 General Instructions for Forms 1099, 1098, 5498, and W-2G.
+See the Instructions for the Requester of Forms W-8BEN, W-8ECI, W-8EXP, and W-8IMY.